rameshkalluri/TerraformNotes/Day1.md

 3. Terraform apply executes the plan.
 This potentially changes the deployment.

 4. Terraform destroy deletes all resources that are governed by this specific terraform environment.

+## Terraform Core Concepts

+1. Variables:

+Terraform has input and output variables, it is a key-value pair.

+Input variables are used as parameters to input values at run time to customize our deployments.

+Output variables are return values of a terraform module that can be used by other configurations.

+2. Provider:

+Terraform users provision their infrastructure on the major cloud providers such as AWS, Azure, OCI, and others.

+A provider is a plugin that interacts with the various APIs required to create, update, and delete various resources.

+3. State:

+Terraform records information about what infrastructure is created in a Terraform state file.

+With the state file, Terraform is able to find the resources it created previously, supposed to manage and update them accordingly.

+4. Resources:

+Cloud Providers provides various services in their offerings, they are referenced as Resources in Terraform.

+Terraform resources can be anything from compute instances, virtual networks to higher-level components such as DNS records.

+Each resource has its own attributes to define that resource.